the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/overview/_index.md

 For Act I of this project, you will be assessed on Criterion B and Criterion D.

-Each individual will submit a self assestment google doc, in which you are required to explain how your project should be scored, and to give evidence to support your assessment.

-For Criterion B, the rubric is based on your group's ability to throughly plan your web app with each deliverable.
+For Criterion B, the rubric is based on your group's ability to thoroughly plan a web application.
+Each deliverable will support your overall plan and act as evidence for this criterion.

 For Criterion D, the rubric is based on your reflection of how your app will impact the ISF community.

+Each individual will submit a self assessment Google Form, in which you are required to explain how your project should be scored, and to give evidence to support your assessment.
+Additionally, you will self-reflect on the working relationship with your group members.

-**To do well in this project, we reccomond you meet the deliverable goal for each class.
+**To do well in this project, we recommend you meet the deliverable goal for each class.
 This project builds on itself, so the best way to succeed to manage your time wisely.**

 As a reminder, here's a guide for using the rubric:
 - Read the learning claims of the criterion for this unit in the rubric and consider how they relate to